Care for Patients in the Hospital

 Years ago, general practitioners often had to "squeeze in" time between clinic appointments to check on their patients who were in the hospital.
 In the 1990s, a new medical specialty called Hospital Medicine, began evolving to help in these kind of situations.

-Doctors in the new specialty are called "hospitalists."
+Doctors in the new specialty are called "Hospitalists."
 They are trained to care for patients with serious illnesses or injuries in the hospital.
-Hospitalists know the ins and outs of working in a hospital and they work closely with nurses and other caregivers who help patients recover.
+Hospitalists know the "ins and outs" of working in a hospital setting and coordinate care with specialists.
+They are supported by nurse directors who assist by providing case management and communication support.
+Working together, this team plays an important role in helping patients recover.

-Patients in the hospital receive attentive care with the reassurance that a hospitalist is on-site at the hospital, around the clock.
+Patients in the hospital receive attentive care with the reassurance that a Hospital Medicine specialist is on-site at the hospital, around the clock.

 Primary-care providers can continue to see other patients who need care in the clinic while knowing their hospitalized patients are receiving timely care and attention from a trained and trusted physician, 24/7.